Low-voltage differential signaling: Applications

 The applications for LVDS expanded to flat panel displays for consumer TVs as screen resolutions and color depths increased.
 To serve this application, FPD-Link chipsets continued to increase the data-rate and the number of parallel LVDS channels to meet the internal TV requirement for transferring video data from the main video processor to the display-panel's timing controller.
 FPD-Link (commonly called LVDS) once was the de facto standard for this internal TV interconnect but has since been usurped by modernized, more efficient interfaces such as MIPI DSI and eDP.

 The next target application was transferring video streams through an external cable connection between a desktop computer and display, or a DVD player and a TV.
 NSC introduced higher performance follow-ons to FPD-Link called the LVDS Display Interface (LDI) and OpenLDI standards.
-These standards allow a maximum pixel clock of 112 MHz, which suffices for a display resolution of 1400 × 1050 (SXGA+) at 60 Hz refresh.
-A dual link can boost the maximum display resolution to 2048 × 1536 (QXGA) at 60 Hz.
+These standards allow a maximum pixel clock of 112 MHz, which suffices for a display resolution of (SXGA+) at 60 Hz refresh.
+A dual link can boost the maximum display resolution to (QXGA) at 60 Hz.
 FPD-Link works with cable lengths up to about 5 m, and LDI extends this to about 10 m.
-However, Digital Visual Interface (DVI) using TMDS over CML signals won the standards competition and became the standard for externally connecting desktop computers to monitors, and HDMI eventually became the standard for connecting digital video sources such as DVD players to flat panel displays in consumer applications.
+However, Digital Visual Interface (DVI) using TMDS over current-mode logic (CML) signals won the standards competition and became the standard for externally connecting desktop computers to monitors, and HDMI eventually became the standard for connecting digital video sources such as DVD players to flat panel displays in consumer applications.